 The museum collected arts from ancient times to the 20th century, and the artworks are generally lined in chronological order, from the oldest to the latest.
 It took us three hours just to complete the major European artworks and rooms on the first two floors!
 Great names… (it’s getting repetitive at this point :P), Flemish school artists, Rembrandt van Rijn (He is Everywhere!), Peter Paul Rubens, Anthony van Dyck; the Italians, Titian, Leonardo da Vinci, Raphael, Caravaggio; the Spanish, Francisco Goya, Diego Velázquez, to Pablo Picasso … zzz

-You may also want to know: Rooms.
-State Hermitage
+You may also want to know: The Best Rooms to Explore in the State Hermitage in Saint Petersburg

 #5 National Gallery of Art